Computer vision: Medicine

 One of the most prominent application fields is medical computer vision, or medical image processing, characterized by the extraction of information from image data to diagnose a patient.
 An example of this is the detection of tumours, arteriosclerosis or other malign changes, and a variety of dental pathologies; measurements of organ dimensions, blood flow, etc. are another example.
 It also supports medical research by providing new information: e.g., about the structure of the brain or the quality of medical treatments.
 Applications of computer vision in the medical area also include enhancement of images interpreted by humans—ultrasonic images or X-ray images, for example—to reduce the influence of noise.

 Machine vision

 A second application area in computer vision is in industry, sometimes called machine vision, where information is extracted for the purpose of supporting a production process.
 One example is quality control where details or final products are being automatically inspected in order to find defects.
-One of the most prevalent fields for such inspection is the Wafer industry in which every single Wafer is being measured and inspected for inaccuracies or defects to prevent a computer chip from coming to market in an unusable manner.
+One of the most prevalent fields for such inspecti is the Wafer industry in which every single Wafer is being measured and inspected for inaccuracies or defects to prevent a computer chip from coming to market in an unusable manner.
 Another example is a measurement of the position and orientation of details to be picked up by a robot arm.
 Machine vision is also heavily used in the agricultural processes to remove undesirable foodstuff from bulk material, a process called optical sorting.